KenanHanke/interact/README.md

 wait(5)  # Waits 5 to 6 seconds
 ```

+The `screen` submodule expects a `screenshots` directory in the current working directory.
+The click functions click the center of the first occurrence of the image on the screen.

 You can also run `python -m interact.helper` directly in order to monitor the
 `~/Pictures/Screenshots` directory, automatically move new screenshots to